Policies of the Botanical Society of America, Incorporated

 Guidance on applicable rebudgeting and prior approval procedures is presented in the "Sponsor Regs" summary document included with the award materials.
 The PI or his/her designee should first check the sponsor’s award documentation to see if the sponsor has specific guidelines for when a revised budget for rebudgeting is required.
 When required, it should be submitted to the BSA Board and Executive Director for review.
 The Executive Director will work with PI/program staff as necessary on the revision and submission of budget modification to the sponsor.

-How to Correct Errors in Charges Posted to Sponsored Awards
+How to Correct for Unallowable Costs Mistakenly Charged to Sponsored Awards

 A journal entry is a way to record a transaction in a financial system.
 Journal entries are also used to correct previously recorded expenditures.